HollowEarthRadio/ongaku-music-server/ReadMe.md

 The Ongaku Music Server is a web-based music player inspired by Grooveshark.
 I wrote this because I wanted to be able to have a streaming music server that I controlled what music was available.
-If you find this software useful, please fork this project on github (https://github.com/teknomunk/ongaku-music-server).
+If you find this software useful, please fork this project on github (https://github.com/teknomunk/ongaku-music-server) and make whatever changes you feel are useful.

 Features
 --------